 Full Banneker/Key Award Amount:

-The maximum annual amount awarded under the full Banneker/Key Scholarship shall not exceed the total of the University of Maryland cost of tuition, tuition associated-mandatory fees, on-campus housing (standard room only), board (campus point regular plan only), and book allowance as in the cost of attendance.
+The maximum annual amount awarded under the full Banneker/Key Scholarship shall not exceed the total of the University of Maryland cost of tuition, tuition associated-mandatory fees, on-campus housing (standard housing only), food (campus point regular plan only), and book allowance as in the cost of attendance.

-Should a student choose a meal plan, or housing option (on or off-campus) where costs exceed those of the standard on-campus room charge, the student must personally pay for the additional cost.
-The scholarship does not cover miscellaneous fees charged by the university to the student, such as, but not limited to, vehicle registration, parking, late registration, student exchange or Co-op, graduation, health, or lab fees.
+Should a student choose a food plan, or housing option (on or off-campus) where costs exceed those of the standard on-campus housing charge, the student must personally pay for the additional cost.
+The scholarship does not cover miscellaneous fees charged by the university to the student, such as, but not limited to, vehicle registration, parking, late registration, study abroad fees, student exchange or Co-op, graduation, health, or lab fees.
 Please refer to the schedule of classes for a complete list of fees.

 The Banneker/Key Scholarship cannot be increased to cover the cost of required departmental fees (i.e., Applied Musician Fee, Architecture Fees, and Journalism Mandatory Fees).
 The Banneker/Key Scholarship is a merit award.
 It may be reduced by the amount of other merit funds received such that students do not financially benefit by receiving more merit funding in total than the University of Maryland direct costs plus a book allowance.

-The 2022-2023 Full Banneker/Key Scholarship value for Maryland residents and non-residents is broken down as follows:
+The estimated 2023-2024 Full Banneker/Key Scholarship value for Maryland residents and non-residents is broken down as follows: